- Home

 2. Use your configured labor rules during scheduling

-Before a manager ever creates a schedule, the Crunchtime platform will already determine a number of rules including how many hours a minor can work in a day, in a week,
+Before a manager ever creates a schedule, the Crunchtime platform will already determine a number of rules including how many hours a minor can work in a day, in a week, or the number of days per week, and how late or early they can work during school days and on the weekend.

 The platform predetermines limits for their shift starting times, ending times, school day limitations, weekends they can work, and more – all based on their date of birth.
 We can even accommodate for holidays.
 If a minor has a waiver to work extended hours, the platform can also accommodate this requirement.
 By setting up labor rules for minors in advance, it dramatically decreases the chance of a minor being mis-scheduled.